SafeView™ Classic

 Can SafeView Classic penetrate cell membranes? | |

-Yes, SafeView Classic can penetrate cell membranes.
+Yes, SafeView Classic can penetrate living cell membranes.

 |